Cardiovascular System Heart Vector

 45. Blood flow through large veins is affected by what?

-It is affected by abdominal and intrathoracic pressure changes.
+Blood flow through large veins is affected by changes in abdominal and intrathoracic pressures.

 46. What are the functions of blood?

-To transport electrolytes, proteins, water, and hormones; contains platelets and clotting factors for hemostasis.
-It also transports respiratory gases to and from tissue, provides antibodies, carriers nutrients and waste products to cells.
+Blood functions to transport electrolytes, proteins, water, and hormones.
+It contains platelets and clotting factors for hemostasis and transports respiratory gases to and from tissues.
+Blood also provides antibodies and carries nutrients and waste products to cells.

 47. What are conductance vessels?